TIBCOSoftware/snappydata/docs/configuring_cluster/per_component_configuration.md

         BACKUPGFXD-DEFAULT-DISKSTORE.if     start_snappyserver.log
         datadictionary

-4. You can view all members of the distributed system using `snappy-shell.` Return to the `snappy-shell` session window and execute the query:
+4. You can view all members of the distributed system using `snappy.` Return to the `snappy` session window and execute the query:

         snappy> select id from sys.members;
         ID